Nfinley/coding-journal/SQL.md

     * then automatically satisfies 2NF
   * If there is a composite primary key
     * then each non-key column must be dependent on all the keys

+### 3NF
+  * Satifies 2NF
+  * No transitive dependencies: non-key columns can't depend on other non-key columns

+### Data anomolies
+What is risked if we don't normalize enough?
+1. Update anomaly
+2. Insertion anomaly
+3. Deletion anomaly